-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 4, 2012
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 2, 2013

-NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust will be held at the Bethesda Hyatt Hotel, 7400 Wisconsin Avenue, Bethesda, Maryland 20814 on Friday, May 4, 2012, at 8:30 a.m.
+NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814 on Thursday, May 2, 2013, at 11:00 a.m.
 Eastern Time, for the following purposes:

-- (1) to elect the seven trustees named in the Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; - (4) to recommend (on a non-binding basis) the frequency of the advisory vote related to the compensation of our named executive officers; and - (5) to transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting.
+- (1) to elect the seven trustees named in the Proxy Statement; - (2) to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2013; - (3) to approve (on a non-binding basis) the compensation of our named executive officers; and - (4) to transact such other business as may properly come before the Annual Meeting or any adjournments or postponements of the Meeting.

-The Board of Trustees has fixed the close of business on March 13, 2012 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
-Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of postponements of the Annual Meeting.
+The Board of Trustees has fixed the close of business on March 18, 2013 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements or postponements or postponements of the Annual Meeting.

-This notice and the enclosed Proxy Statement are first being made available to our shareholders on or about March 30, 2012.
+This notice and the enclosed Proxy Statement are first being made available to our shareholders on or about March 28, 2013.